 Instructing players via graphical feedback about the next action to be performed is at the core of the performance logic.
 As can be seen from the piece of code below, the decision if or not to alert a player (via posting sig.Notify after a slight time shift depending on the player´s relative position within the playground) is based on the player´s zone (circle of radius r0, r1 or r around ground zero) and the multiplicity of ticks (seconds since the start of the performance):

 The one final challenge that remains is provided by the request of precisely synchronizing the devices of a (potentially large) number of GongPong.SAT participants.
 As it is demonstrated by the following code excerpt, we have overcome this challenge quite elegantly by making use of the universal GPS time when launching the checker task of each device at the next full satellite second:

-By taking a media art work as a case study, we demonstrate the feasibility of developing custom-tailored software for off-the-shelf commercial mobile phones, including the use of all their sensors like GPS module and system clock, and for the use as a real-time controller.
-This is a highly promising result, in particular as it is by no means limited just to creating applications for the arts.
+By taking a media art work as a case study, we demonstrate the feasibility of developing custom-tailored software for off-the-shelf commercial mobile phones, including the use of their high-precision sensors like GPS module and system clock, and for the use as a real-time controller.
+From a software-engineering point of view the multi-threaded modeling approach with the benefit of elegantly separating different concerns is particularly noteworthy.
+All this is a highly promising result, in particular as it is by no means limited just to creating applications for the arts.

-I would like to thank Art Clay for inspiring me to dive into this adventure at all and my brother Ernst for numerous extremely valuable comments and hints.
-Further thave tnks to the Swiss Arts Council for providing the needed funding in support of the work and for PHONOS Foundation, Barcelona for hosting the premier of the work during their Fall Festival.
+I would like to thank Art Clay for inspiring me to dive into this adventure at all and my brother Ernst for numerous extremely valuable comments and hints regarding the use of the Android Studio IDE.
+Further thanks go to the Swiss Arts Council for providing the needed funding in support of the work and to the PHONOS Foundation, Barcelona for hosting the premiere of the work during their Fall Festival.

 – Jürg Gutknecht, Swiss informatics Society